Current Students - Life in the UK

 You must open a bank account as soon as you arrive in the UK.

 Your chosen bank will ask you to provide photo identification, confirmation that you are a student at ҹɫֱ²¥ and your postal address.
-Therefore, once you have chosen a bank, go to Academic Administration in the University and they will prepare a letter confirming your student status and your postal address.
-Please make sure you give at least 48 hours notice!
-We can only issue one bank letter per student.
+Therefore, once you have chosen a bank, email Academic Administration, and they will prepare a letter confirming your student status and your postal address.

 Currency